 RIP Medical Debt board member Robert Goff blogged that RIP deeply appreciates national awareness of medical debt.
 “We are grateful for an opportunity to be involved with a comedian who wanted to give 9,000 people the last laugh.”

-Major Press coverage:
+Major Press Coverage

 John Oliver’s $15 Million Debt Giveaway

 “John Oliver, the comedian and host of HBO’s Last Week Tonight, dove into an investigation Sunday on how easy it is for predatory companies to purchase peoples’ debt from a bank and hold it over their heads.
-To demonstrate how easy it was, Oliver bought $15 million of medical debt for pennies on the dollar, and then announced he’d forgive it all.”
+To demonstrate how easy it was, Oliver bought $15 million of medical debt for pennies on the dollar, and then announced he’d relieve it all.”

 The Boston Globe